isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 ## Smooth Graphics

-When enabled, apply a stronger smooth effect filter on top of the filter selected on[Graphical Filtering](#graphics-filtering) configuration.
+When enabled, apply a stronger smooth effect filter on top of the filter selected on [Graphical Filtering](#graphics-filtering) configuration.

 ## f.lux Filter Color